TioeAre/SLAV/README.md

-# Seeing Truth in Multimodal Chaos: A GRPO-Enhanced Approach for Hallucination Detection and Fact Verification
+# See, Localize and Verify: A GRPO-Powered Framework for Enhancing Factual Accuracy in Multimodal Models

 ## Quick Start